tify-iiif-viewer/tify/UPGRADING.md

 # Upgrading TIFY

+## Any prior release to v0.29

+- Only concerns local development: Node script names have been changed to match current Vue defaults, e.g. `npm run serve` is now `npm run dev`.
+See README.md and package.json for more details.

 ## Any prior release to v0.28

 - Layout breakpoints have changed, so TIFY may show different interface elements than before, depending on its container size.
 Modify the `breakpoints` option if required.